1893 Butler Christians football team: Schedule

-Game notes
+Game summaries

 On October 14, 1893, Butler lost to DePauw, 20–6, at Greencastle, Indiana.
 The game was called due to darkness.
 Butler's starting lineup against DePauw was Williams at quarterback, Somerville at right halfback, Baker at left halfback, A. Hall at fullback, Stevenson at right end, Lister at right tackle, Anderson at right guard, Henry at center, Locy at left guard, Stevens at left tackle, and Scott at left end.

 On October 21, 1893, Butler lost to Purdue, 96–0, before a crowd of 1,200 at Lafayette, Indiana.
 Butler's starting lineup against Purdue was Burford at quarterback, Somerville at right halfback, Williams at left halfback, Hall at fullback, Parker at right end, Taylor at right guard, Lister at right tackle, Henry at center, Lackey at left guard, Payne at left tackle, and Scott at left end.

 On October 28, 1893, Butler defeated Indiana, 38–0, at Athletic Park in Indianapolis.
 Butler's lineup against Indiana was Burford at quarterback, Somerville at right halfback, Hall at left halfback, Scott at fullback, Parker at right end, Lister at right tackle, Taylor at right guard, Barnett at center, Losey at left guard, Payne at left tackle, and Moore at left end.

 On November 4, Butler defeated the team from the Deaf and Dumb Institute by a 16–0 score.
 The game was played in the Irvington neighborhood of Indianapolis.

 On November 11, Butler defeated the Zig-Zag bicycle eleven by a 52–0 score in a game played at the East Ohio Street Park in Indianapolis.

 On November 19, Butler defeated Wabash, 28–24, on the Wabash campus in Crawfordsville, Indiana.
 The game lasted one hour and 15 minutes, concluding at 2:40 p.m.
 Butler's starting lineup against Wabash was Williams at quarterback, Baker at right halfback, Somerville at left halfback, Hall at fullback, Scott at left end, Stevens at left tackle, Lecoy at left guard, Henry at center, Anderson at right guard, Lister at right tackle, and Stevenson at right end.